 - In Ruostejärvi Recreation Area there are dry toilets near both the Myllylahti and Toralahti lean-to shelters.

 - There are toilets at Lounais-Hämeen Pirtti Estate.

 - There is a dry toilet near the lean-to shelter in Folk Park of Saari.
-There is a toilet as well as a toilet for the disabled in the kiosk building (on the shore of Lake Kuivajärvi near road 2823), which are open during summertime.
+There is a toilet as well as an accessible toilet in the kiosk building (on the shore of Lake Kuivajärvi near road 2823), which are open during summertime.

 Camping and Lean-to Shelters

 - There are no official camping spots by the trail, but Everyman's Rights ensure that hikers may campout in tents for short periods.

 - There are two lean-to shelters in Ruostejärvi Recreation Area, which each have a campfire site and may be used by the public.
 One of the lean-to shelters is situated next to the trail on the eastern shore of Myllylahti Bay.
 The other lean-to shelter is in the western part of the area on the shore of Toralahti Bay on same cape as the Forssa town (forssa.fi) camping centre.
 Lapiniemi lean-to shelter is a reservable lean-to.

 - There is a lean-to shelter in Folk Park of Saari, near Lake Kuivajärvi, in the Raanpää area.